CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 Checkout the `release/8.x` branch, since that's where our patch was based on.

-On Windows, instead of applying the patch mentioned in the previous section, you shoud apply `plugin-support.patch` from [this PR](https://github.com/jbytheway/clang-tidy-plugin-support/pull/1) instead, if it's not merged yet.
+On Windows, instead of applying the patch mentioned in the previous section, you should apply `plugin-support.patch` from [this PR](https://github.com/jbytheway/clang-tidy-plugin-support/pull/1) instead, if it's not merged yet.
 This is because the `-rdynamic` option is not supported on Windows, so clang-tidy needs to be built as a static library instead.
 (If you cloned the repo from the official github repo, replace `tools/extra` with